DJ Quik: The Book of David (2011–present)

 DJ Quik released his eighth studio album The Book of David on April 19, 2011, which included appearances by Ice Cube, KK, Bun B, Bizzy Bone, Jon B., Kurupt, Dwele, and Suga Free, who once again worked with Quik.
 The album debuted at number 55 on the US Billboard 200 chart, with first-week sales of 9,700 copies in the United States.
 It also entered at number 5 on Billboard's Top Rap Albums, number 12 on Top R&B/Hip-Hop Albums and number 4 on Independent Albums.
 In its second week, it dropped to number ninety nine on the Billboard 200 with sales of 4,200.
 TMZ reported that for the album's release party he took over a marijuana dispensary in Los Angeles on April 22, 2011, and in a matter of minutes the whole place was up in smoke.
 DJ Quik performed live with The Roots on Late Night with Jimmy Fallon with guest stars Jason Lee and Emma Roberts on June 10, 2011.

-Kurupt confirmed in a 2011 interview with HipHopDx.com that "And also next year, we will be working on our next album together, DJ Quik and Kurupt.
+Kurupt confirmed in a 2011 interview with HipHopDx.com that "next year, we will be working on our next album together, DJ Quik and Kurupt.
 Every year me and DJ Quik are gonna drop us one of these slizzappers!"

 Snoop Dogg joined forces with DJ Quik, Battlecat, The D.O.C. and others to create four songs for Dr. Dre's Detox.
 According to Snoop, two of those songs would be solo cuts for Dre while the other two would be collaborations between Snoop and Dre.
 Two videos were released, both featuring all of these artists collectively working on the project and discussing the need to release quality work.

 Rosecrans EP, and later album

 In April 2016 Quik released a collaboration EP with fellow Compton rapper Problem.
-The EP included features such as The Game, Wiz Khalifa & more.
+The EP included features such as The Game, Wiz Khalifa and more.
 On April 20, 2017, they released the Rosecrans project into an full-length collaboration album with extended features and extended songs.